Best YEIDA sectors near Jewar Airport for NRIs (2026)

 Vidastu is not affiliated with YEIDA and has no preferential draw access.
 Our role is advisory and construction — we do not charge a fee simply for monitoring schemes.
 See the full plot + build process →

-Talk to the Vidastu NRI desk about sector selection
+Ready to talk sector selection?
+Talk to the Vidastu NRI desk →

 Related guides and tools